Florida Divorce FAQs

 Working with a divorce attorney from the start of your case can help you avoid unnecessary troubles—related to the division of your assets, debts, and even children—for years to come.

 Navigating a divorce on your own can be a stressful and painful time.
 But the outcome of your divorce can have a significant impact on the rest of your life.
 With the help of a divorce attorney, you can be sure you know your legal rights, what’s required of you, and that your personal interests are being looked out for.
-Call us today at (386) 200-9950 to schedule an initial consultation with an experienced and compassionate divorce attorney in Daytona Beach.
+Call us today to schedule an initial consultation with an experienced and compassionate divorce attorney in Daytona Beach.

 ross logo